-Contractual Arrangements with the VIE
+Contractual Arrangements with the VIE and Its Shareholders

-Due to PRC legal restrictions on foreign ownership in internet-based businesses, including online education services, neither we nor our subsidiaries own any equity interest in the VIE.
-Xiaofeng Gao, our Chairman of the Board of Directors and Co-Chief Executive Officer, and Lugang Hua, our Chief Technology Officer, act as nominee shareholders of the VIE.
-We control and receive the economic benefits of the business operations of the VIE and its subsidiary through a series of contractual arrangements between our PRC subsidiary, the VIE and the VIE's shareholders, which we refer to as the VIE Agreements.
-Our PRC subsidiary, the VIE and the VIE's shareholders entered into the VIE Agreements on July 17, 2019.
-The VIE Agreements are designed to provide our PRC subsidiary with the power, rights, and obligations, including control rights and the rights to the assets, property and revenue of the VIE.
-As a result of the contractual arrangements, we are the primary beneficiary of the VIE for accounting purposes and treat it as our PRC consolidated entity under U.S. GAAP.
-We consolidate the financial results of the VIE and its subsidiary in our consolidated financial statements in accordance with U.S. GAAP.
-Neither we nor our investors own any equity ownership in, direct foreign investment in, or control through such ownership/investment of the VIE, and we do not have business operations as the holding company.
-These contractual arrangements have not been tested in a court of law in the PRC.
+Due to PRC legal restrictions on foreign ownership in internet-based businesses, including online education services, neither Skillful Craftsman nor its subsidiaries own any equity interest or direct foreign investment in the VIE, or control through equity ownership or investment of the VIE.
+Xiaofeng Gao, Skillful Craftsman's Chairman of the Board of Directors and Co-Chief Executive Officer, and Lugang Hua, Skillful Craftsman's Chief Technology Officer, act as nominee shareholders of the VIE.
+Skillful Craftsman relies on contractual arrangements among the WFOE, the VIE and the VIE's nominee shareholders, which allow Skillful Craftsman to (i) direct the activities of the VIE that most significantly impact the VIE's economic performance, (ii) receive substantially all of the economic benefits and absorb substantially all of the losses of the VIE, and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+Because of these contractual arrangements, Skillful Craftsman is considered the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE in the consolidated financial statements in accordance with U.S. GAAP.
+We refer to these contractual arrangements have not been tested in a court of law in the PRC.
+Other than the foregoing, Skillful Craftsman does not have business operations as the holding company.

 The VIE Agreements include exclusive business cooperation agreement, exclusive purchasing right agreement, equity interest pledge agreement, authorization agreement, and letters of consent.
-We refer to our PRC subsidiary, Skillful Craftsman Network Technology (Wuxi) Limited, as Craftsman Wuxi, and the VIE, Wuxi Kingway Technology Co., Ltd., as Wuxi Wangdao.
+We refer to the WFOE, Skillful Craftsman Network Technology (Wuxi) Limited, as Craftsman Wuxi, and the VIE, Wuxi Kingway Technology Co., Ltd., as Wuxi Wangdao.
 The following is a brief description of the VIE Agreements:

-• Exclusive Business Cooperation Agreement.
+Exclusive Business Cooperation Agreement.
 Pursuant to the exclusive business cooperation agreement, Craftsman Wuxi shall have the exclusive right to provide, or designate any third party to provide, to Wuxi Wangdao any service that is determined by Craftsman Wuxi from time to time for the service fee in an amount not lower than 90% of the income of Wuxi Wangdao while the remaining part (which will not exceed 10% of the income of Wuxi Wangdao) shall be reserved by Wuxi Wangdao as management cost expenditures.